GLOSSARY OF INSURANCE TERMS

-Commission – a percentage of premium paid to agents by insurance companies for the sale of policies.
+Commission – a percentage of premium paid to agents insurance companies for the sale of policies.

-Company Code – a five-digit identifying number assigned by NAIC, assigned to all insurance companies filing financial data with NAIC.
+Code – a five-digit identifying number assigned NAIC, assigned to all insurance companies filing financial data with NAIC.

 Comprehensive (Hospital and Medical) – line of business providing for medical coverages; includes hospital, surgical, major medical coverages; does not include Medicare Supplement, administrative services (ASC) contracts, administrative services only (ASO) contracts, federal employees health benefit plans (FEHBP), medical only programs, Medicare and Medicaid programs, vision only and dental only business.